Dimetrodon: Skull

-A single large opening on either side of the back of the skull links Dimetrodon with mammals and distinguishes it from most of the earliest sauropsids, which either lack openings or have two openings.
+A single large opening on either side of the back of the skull links Dimetrodon to mammals and distinguishes it from most of the earliest sauropsids, which either lack openings or have two openings.
 Features such as ridges on the inside of the nasal cavity and a ridge at the back of the lower jaw are thought to be part of an evolutionary progression from early four-limbed land-dwelling vertebrates to mammals.

 The skull of Dimetrodon is tall and compressed laterally, or side-to-side.
 The eye sockets are positioned high and far back in the skull.
-Behind each eye socket is a single hole called an infratemporal fenestra.
-An additional hole in the skull, the supratemporal fenestra, can be seen when viewed from above.
+Behind each eye socket on each side is a single hole called an infratemporal fenestra.
+An additional hole in the skull, the pineal foramen (or "third eye") along the midline between the parietal bones, can be seen when viewed from above.
 The back of the skull (the occiput) is oriented at a slight upward angle, a feature that it shares with all other early synapsids.
 The upper margin of the skull slopes downward in a convex arc to the tip of the snout.
 The tip of the upper jaw, formed by the premaxilla bone, is raised above the part of the jaw formed by the maxilla bone to form a maxillary "step".
-Within this step is a diastema, or gap in the tooth row.
-Its skull was more heavily built than a dinosaur's.
+Within this step is a diastema, a gap in the tooth row.
+Its skull was more heavily built than a dinosaur's skull.